Adisa13/ai-recruitment-agent-n8n-final_v/README.md

 * AI Analysis: The raw CV text is sent to the Groq service (using the llama-3.3-70b-versatile model).

-* Scoring: The AI assigns the CV a Score ranging from 1 to 100 and generates a critical Reasoning (Arsyetimi).
+* Scoring: The AI assigns the CV a Score ranging from 1 to 100 and generates a critical Reasoning .

 * Critical Rule: A strict rule is set in the Prompt that forces the AI to score resumes lacking relevant tech skills or experience between 1 and 10.